 |Canon XSi (⇒ lft | rgt)||optical||no||3.0||230||fixed||no||4000||3.5||13||no|

 Both the 77D and the T6 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The T6 replaced the earlier Canon T5, while the 77D followed on from the Canon T6s.

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 77D and the Canon 77D?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.

 - Better video: Provides higher movie framerates (1080/60p vs 1080/30p).

 - Easier setting verification: Has an LCD display on top to control shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).